Freezer Meal: Chicken Alfredo Bake

 But oh my goodness, does it taste absolutely divine!!!
 And best of all, you can make it ahead of time and keep it in your freezer!

-Add Flavor with Grilled Chicken
+Add Flavor to Your Chicken Alfredo Bake

 I recommend using grilled chicken for this – it adds an amazing depth of flavor!